National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 Get them microchipped

-If your pet gets lost and isn’t wearing a collar, a microchip will help ensure that you’re reunited with them.
-This is because they contain a number that corresponds to your details which are stored on a central database that can be accessed by a vet, warden or animal charity, giving them immediate access to important information like your name, address, and telephone number.
+Microchips contain a number that corresponds to your details, which are stored on a central database that can be accessed by a vet, warden, or animal charity.
+Thanks to having immediate access to important information (like your name, address, and telephone number), authorities can contact you if your pet is found.

 Secure your home and garden

-For indoor cats, it’s especially important that your home stays secure as they can easily become lost if they’re not used to the outside world!
-Keeping doors and windows closed or on a latch can help keep them safe and sound inside of your home while a catio (an outdoor space that’s usually attached to a home which cats access through a window) will allow your cats to experience the outdoors in a controlled environment.
+For indoor cats, it’s especially important that your home stays secure – since they can easily become lost if they’re not used to the outside world.
+Keeping doors and windows closed, or on a latch, can help to keep them safe and sound inside of your home.

 cat-stretching.jpg